-Python/C API Reference Manual (in The Python/C API) The details of Python's C interface are given in this manual.
+c-api-index The details of Python's C interface are given in this manual.
 A great deal of necessary information can be found here.

 5.1 Very High Level Embedding

 The simplest form of embedding Python is the use of the very high level interface.
 This interface is intended to execute a Python script without needing to interact with the application directly.
 This can for example be used to perform some operation on a file.